Sumac

 PART & COLOR

 Sumac "berries" are actually small fruits.
 They are a vibrant red to deep crimson on the plant, but turn a rich burgundy to dark, reddish purple when dried and ground.
 This is the definitive color of the spice.
 As you can see, the texture of properly prepared sumac is coarse and slightly oily to the touch.
-Fine powders are typically lower in quality.
-They tend to be overly dried and thus stripped of essential oils.
+Fine, dry powders indicate a lower quality spice.

 HARVEST

-Rhus coriaria flowers in the spring and the berries ripen in the late summer to early fall.
-They’re ready for harvest when they’re fully ripe and deep red, signaling a high concentration of acidity and essential oils.
+Rhus coriaria flowers in the spring, and the berries ripen in the late summer to early fall.
+They’re ready for harvest when they’re deep red, signaling a high concentration of acidity and essential oils.
 Farmers carefully cut entire berry clusters off the branches by hand, which are then dried until they become brittle enough to be ground.
-The stems and the hard, bitter seeds are removed prior to the grinding process.

 FLAVOR & AROMA PROFILE